-- Start class with the Superhero Database open to the Characters page, projected for the students to see.
+- Start class with the Superheroes & Villians site and/or the Characters page, projected for the students to see.
 Show the students some superheroes they are likely to be familiar with, such as Superman, Spider-Man, or Elastigirl from The Incredibles.
 Ask students to talk about what they know about the characters generally (they have super powers, fight evil, wear costumes, live in cities, and so forth).
 The goal is to have students establish a basic understanding of “super-characters” before analyzing them more closely.
 Not all students will necessarily be familiar with the subjects or concepts, but that’s okay; the class discussion will provide the context and information they’ll need to proceed.

 - From the same Characters page of the Superhero Database, show the class two or three super-villains.
 Ask the students what descriptive or physical clues let them (readers/viewers in general) know who is a hero and who is a villain, and have them discuss why.
 In all likelihood, they won’t have ready answers, but the goal here is to help them identify subtle details of characterization that make heroes and villains recognizable to us automatically.
 In this way, students begin to distinguish subtextual elements that contribute to their everyday perceptions.